 Ann Arbor is a picture-perfect college town and cultural hub.
-With its many theaters, galleries and museums, this city is a haven for artsy souls and intellectual types alike.
+With its many theaters, galleries and museums, this city is a haven for artsy and intellectual types.

-    Plus, with such a diverse array of delicious restaurants and funky shops, residents never want for things to do on the weekend – especially in Ann Arbor’s charming, historic Kerrytown district.
+Plus, with such a diverse array of delicious restaurants and funky shops, residents never run out of things to do on the weekend, especially in Ann Arbor’s charming, historic Kerrytown district.

 - Median Sold Price: $256,981

 Friendly neighbors, lots of local amenities and an adorable downtown district make this Detroit suburb a great place to live.